-- Answer your questions about your student loan
+- Answer questions and provide accurate information about your student loan;

 - Provide assistance with forgiveness, cancellation, or discharge options

-Unfortunately, many students and borrowers report that loan servicers can be hard to work with.
-They may lose paperwork, not return calls, repeatedly ask for the same information, or not provide help with repayment plans.
+Unfortunately, many borrowers report that loan servicers can be hard to work with.
+This Office has received many reports of servicers losing or missing paperwork, not returning calls and being difficult to reach, repeatedly asking for the same information, or not providing help with or accurate information about repayment plans.

-- Don’t ignore letters from your loan servicer.
+- Don’t ignore letters and emails from your loan servicer.

 - Notify your loan servicer right away about a change in your circumstances that affects your repayment.